Accessing EODATA from Kubernetes Pods in EO-Lab FRA1-1 Cloud using boto3

 An account in DockerHub.
 You can use other image registries, but that is beyond the scope of this article.

-What We Are Going To DO
+What We Are Going To Do

 • Provide background information on using EODATA on Magnum